ahmedkaludi/accelerated-mobile-pages/README.md

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 0.9.98.2 (25nd July 2019) =
+* Fixed: Menu design issue in Design 3 #3489
+* Fixed: Fatal error when latest version of Smush pro plugin activated #3487
+* Fixed: After Version 0.9.98 update, Background Type gradient options are not showing in Row module of AMP pagebuilder  #3490
+* Fixed: Undefined index ampforwp-amp-on-off #3474
+* Fixed: Search bar is not showing in design three after enabling the search option in header option panel #3484
+* Fixed: Code improvements to avoid the conflict with another plugin #3482

 = 0.9.98.1 (22nd July 2019) =
 * Fixed: Logo and headline comes togeather after .98 update #3472